Joel Eriksson Ek Game Preview: Wild vs. Bruins

 Eriksson Ek Season Stats Insights

-- In 29 games this season, Eriksson Ek has a plus-minus rating of +8, while averaging 20:20 on the ice per game.
+- In 31 games this season, Eriksson Ek has averaged 20:29 on the ice, while putting up a plus-minus of +11.

-- Eriksson Ek has scored a goal in 13 of 29 games this season, netting multiple goals in one of them.
+- In 13 of 31 games this season, Eriksson Ek has scored a goal, and he has one game with multiple goals.

-- Eriksson Ek has posted an assist in a game six times this season in 29 games played, including multiple assists once.
+- Eriksson Ek has posted an assist in a game seven times this year in 31 games played, including multiple assists once.

-- Eriksson Ek's implied probability to go over his point total is 65.4% based on the odds.
+- The implied probability is 67.5% that Eriksson Ek goes over his points over/under based on the odds.

-- Eriksson Ek has an implied probability of 43.5% of going over his assist prop bet, based on the odds.
+- The implied probability of Eriksson Ek going over his assist prop bet, based on the odds, is 46.5%.

 Sign up for Underdog fantasy today.